Chapter Chartering History*

 President Maggie Holly would welcome another intake class into our chapter on Sunday, December 17, 2017.
 These nine ladies include Latida Adams, Natehya Allen, Bria Berry-Holly, Candace Farrish, Shannon Farrish, Chandra Midgette, Aissa Langhorne, Tamala Philpot, and Stephanie Smith.

-Psi Gamma Omega Chapter continues vibrant growth and involvement during the subsequent presidential terms of Lavorne Pratt Walker, Letitia Howard, Rosetta Glover and Gloria Berry-Holly, Maggie Holly, and currently Keshetta Henderson.
+Psi Gamma Omega Chapter continues vibrant growth and involvement during the subsequent presidential terms of Lavorne Pratt Walker, Letitia Howard, Rosetta Glover, Gloria Berry-Holly, Maggie Holly, Keshetta Henderson, Natasha Adams, and currently Brenda Stevens.